dsett/FedSentencing/Documents/CodeReview.md

 Julia -- Yes, she included notebooks with code and outputs.
 The visualizations in the notebooks (using pickle, which I never heard of before) were really cool.
 I understood what she was trying to do, and also how she adjusted her original plan.

 Mistergroot-- The documentation was excellent, the best of the three.
 Very clearly explained how to clean data, create the bokeh visualization, and then embed/host the app on heroku.
-Well organized and very clear, with lots of very specific comments and instructions.
+Well organized and lots of very specific comments and instructions.

 4. Did you come up with any ideas for improving your own project by reviewing your peer's project directories?